 Thus the CPM that the advertiser agrees is $1.

 CPC is another advertising model that is used extensively.
-According to this model, the advertiser compensates the publishers whenever his ad is clicked.
+According to this model, the advertiser compensates the publishers whenever an ad is clicked.
 This means that no matter how many times the ads are viewed, the advertiser will only pay the publishers for the number of times it is clicked.
 Google AdSense supports CPC (but there are many alternatives too) and pays you based on clicks.

 CPC is calculated by dividing the cost to the advertiser by the number of clicks received on the ad.